Hiking the Great Wall of China

 Brock and I create our travel plans by our bucket list.
 Our bucket list is jam-packed with adventurous activities that we’ve been dreaming of the past 5 years.
 They fire up my adrenaline as well as make me want to poop my pants.

-Visiting the Great Wall of China is an item that has been patiently waiting on my list.
+Hiking the Great Wall of China is an item that has been patiently waiting on my list.
 I couldn’t wait to experience it’s enormity, to take in it’s gorgeous views, and to feel it’s crumbly surfaces underneath my feet.

 I had a terrible cold during the beginning of our stay in Beijing.
 It was the type of cold that fogs your mental capability and condemns you to bed all day.
 Your throat feels like it’s lubed with knives and it musters a cough that only a long-time smoker could perform.
 While I was stupor in bed, Brock came rushing into our bedroom.
 Enthusiastic, yet wary of my condition, he told me that he had found a hiking tour of the Great Wall of China.
 Even in my state, I was thrilled, we love to hike!
 We booked the day trip for a few days later… In the meantime, I chugged several cups of athletic greens, in an attempt to manipulate by body into a speedy recovery.